The museums in Gettysburg PA are unlike any you can find in any other historic town in the United States.

 Allow about one hour to see all parts of the house and browse the gift shop.

-Metered parking is available on the street directly in front of the museum.
+Metered parking is available on the street directly in front of this Gettysburg museum.

 What Does It Cost?

 - Adults: $11.95